 There are certain fig varieties that don’t require pollination to produce fruit, making them vegan.
 These fall under the term parthenocarpic figs. So if you enjoy eating them but want to make sure your figs are vegan, you have the option of planting a fig tree in your own garden.

 For more details, it is best to go to a garden center for advice.
 You can find out whether the climate in your region is favorable enough to grow figs — and also learn which self-pollinating species are suitable.
 Common North American species include Celeste and Brown Turkey.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Feigen sind nicht (immer) vegan – das solltest du wissen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Feigen sind nicht (immer) vegan – das solltest du wissen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.